geocraft31/youtube-watcher/README.md

 Run command `git clone https://github.com/geocraft31/youtube-watcher.git`

-After downloading, `cd` to the project file and run the command `npm -link`
+After downloading go to the project directory, run `npm link` to make the program global (may require admin rights) and run `npm install` to install the project dependencies.